MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 ## Limit on query CPU resource usage

 Kusto lets you run queries and use as much CPU resources as the cluster has.
 It attempts to do a fair round-robin between queries if more than one is running.
-This method yields the best performance for inline queries.
+This method yields the best performance for query-defined functions.
 At other times, you may want to limit the CPU resources used for a particular query.
 If you run a "background job", for example, the system might tolerate higher latencies to give concurrent inline queries high priority.